Pat Trammell: Death

 Trammell died of complications from metastatic testicular cancer on December 10, 1968, at the age of 28 – only two years after earning his M.D. degree from the Medical College of Alabama, today's University of Alabama School of Medicine.
 He was completing a residency in dermatology and planned to continue practicing medicine as a third generation doctor.
 He left behind a wife and two young children.

 Hundreds attended his funeral in Scottsboro; even Auburn University's head coach Ralph "Shug" Jordan put rivalry aside to attend the service.
-Condolences came in from around the state and country, including personal letters and telegrams from Alabama Governor George Wallace, Alabama Governor Albert Brewer, Alabama Governor Jim Folsom, Congressman Robert E. Jones Jr., Congressman Ben Cherner and President-elect Richard Nixon.
+Condolences came in from around the state and country, including personal letters and telegrams from Alabama Governors George Wallace, Albert Brewer, and Jim Folsom, Congressmen Robert E. Jones Jr. and Ben Cherner and President-elect Richard Nixon.
 A resolution from the Alabama House of Representatives was written into law on April 1, 1969, acknowledging the tragic loss and its impact on the populace of the state of Alabama.

 The following is an excerpt from the eulogy at his funeral spoken by the then University President Dr. Frank Rose:

 Pat lifted us to great heights on the football field, but perhaps his greatest moment of all came at the Football Hall of Fame dinner where we were receiving the highest honor, the MacArthur Bowl [trophy].
 There were about 2,000 people attending the banquet, including President Kennedy, and General MacArthur himself.
 The crowd didn't bother Pat.
 Most young men would have been intimidated.
 He casually walked up to the microphone in front of this huge crowd and told everyone there he was very appreciative of what everyone had done for him, coach Bryant and the University.

 Following that, President Kennedy came to my room at the hotel and personally sought out Pat.
 I never saw the President after that [before his death], where he didn't want to know how Pat Trammell was doing.